Back to all Post

 The hoard was reported under the UK’s Portable Antiquities Scheme (PAS) and sent to the British Museum.
 In 2019 the hoard was declared as Treasure Trove and only then reported by the press when it was declared as the largest hoard of it’s type to have been found in the UK.

 The hoard consisted of 3,099 tetrarchic nummi dating from 294 to 307 AD, many in near mint-state condition.
-The latest dated coins in the hoard were of Constantine as caesar dating to 307 AD.

 The youngest coin in the hoard was a reduced follis of Maximian, perhaps minted under Constantine I, but no coins of the latter as Augustus were found.